-Please take a look at the list of questions we have listed below and click the appropriate one for a quick answer to your inquiry.
-These are some of the most common questions we receive, but if the solution to your problem is not listed below, please feel free to email us with your question.
+To better answer your question, take a look at some of our frequently asked questions.
+These are some of the most common questions, but if the solution to your problem is not listed below, please feel free to email us with your question.

 - What is Scholarships.com?

 - Do I have to register to view the scholarship opportunities in your database?